Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-6-Timecard.md

 learned that for some reason ‘numeric’ data takes up more memory than ‘interger’ data (and also numbers in R are really big?)

-**Wednesday** - 1 hours 8 minutes - Started part 4 of chapter 4 report,
+**Wednesday** - 2 hours 11 minutes - Started part 4 of chapter 4 report,
 made files and updated README.
-Got back to where I started (the Normal Distribution section) so now it’s time to figure out what a cumulative distribution function (CDF) is.
+Got back to where I started (the Normal Distribution section) and found several new statistical concepts I wasn’t familar with: so I spent time learning about what Cummulative Distribution Function is, what kurtosis is, and what ‘skewness’ when measured in numbers is and how to interpret those numbers.

 **Thursday** - 0 hours 0 minutes - work description